ilhamwahabi/wasm-intro/slides.md

 # A new type of code that can be run in modern web browsers and provides new features and major gains in performance.
 MDN Web Docs

 ---
+layout: image-right
+image: '/images/wasm-runtime.png'
+---

+# Relation with Javascript

+- Run is the same runtime as Javascript
+- Javascript needs to be interpreted, where WebAssembly can directly executed
+- WebAssembly is not new Javascript or replace it.
+It complements (notice the logo)
+- WebAssembly will be planned to also can be used in another runtime
+- We still need Javascript to import WebAssembly code

+---
 layout: section